Master’s Degree in Teaching, Learning, and Curriculum - Pennsylvania Teaching Certification Program

-Whether you are interested in becoming a teacher in the state of Pennsylvania or broadening your knowledge to advance your career within the field of education, Drexel University’s School of Education Track 1 graduate degree program equips teachers with the skills to succeed in higher education or the workforce.
+Whether you are interested in becoming a teacher in the state of Pennsylvania or broadening your knowledge to advance your career within the field of education, Drexel University’s School of Education Track 1 graduate degree program equips teachers with the skills to succeed in K-12 education or the workforce.

 What Can You Do with a Master’s Degree Certification in Teaching, Learning, & Curriculum?

 The MS in Teaching, Learning and Curriculum: Teacher Certification prepares students academically and practically for careers in K–12 teaching or other educational settings, including capabilities to:

 - Demonstrate professional ethics and independent and creative teacher leadership